 - DBM Vircon was engaged by multiple contractors for various scopes of work on this project.

-- Decmil Australia contracted to DBM Vircon to supply design for two bulk fuel farms, Rail Fuel Yard and the Mine Fuel Yard and refuelling facilities at the Mine Services area and Go Line.
+- DBM Vircon completed the engineering, design and detailing deliverables for Roy Hill’s Diesel Fuel Storage Infrastructure for Decmil Australia.
+The scope included two bulk fuel farms, Rail Fuel Yard and the Mine Fuel Yard and refueling facilities at the Mine Services area and Go Line.

-- Samsung later engaged DBM Vircon to consolidate all the subcontractors’ models into one overall fully intelligent Navisworks model.
+- Samsung C&T later engaged DBM Vircon to provide contractor work packaging support and to provide Digital Engineering support to consolidate all subcontractors’ models into one overall fully intelligent Navisworks model.
 This model will be used for facilities management and will be the single point of truth for all drawings and data.

 Roy Hill Project Highlights & Challenges:

 - A global work sharing platform was utilized

 - DBM Vircon supplied regularly updated quantities and visual/model-based reporting to support client progress claims and resolution of project issues.